andreashandel/IDEMAbook/docs/index.md

 ##Introduction
-The definition of emerging infectious disease (EID) is a bit vague, but in general a pathogen that is 'new' to a specific population and has never been seen in that population before can be considered an EID.
+The definition of emerging infectious disease (EID) is a bit vague, but in general a pathogen that is 'new' to a specific population can be considered an EID.
 A 'new' pathogen can mean a genuinely new one (e.g. SARS or MERS-CoV in humans), or a new variant of an existing pathogen (e.g. the 2009 H1N1 influenza that caused a pandemic, or drug resistant Staph Aureus).
 In each case, there is usually a mix of deterministic drivers (e.g. changes in climate, population density, antibiotic use) and random chance that lead to the emergence of new diseases.

 ##Emergence and Evolution
-For infectious diseases, you will often hear the term _emergence_ as in _Emerging Infectious Diseases_.
-This means the ID is in some way new to a population, either never seen in a particular host before (e.g., SARS emergence in 2003 in humans) or a disease that emerges in a new location.
-The pathogen can either be an entirely new type (e.g., SARS, MERS) or a variant of an existing one (e.g., a new strain of influenza or norovirus, or a drug-resistant form of a bacteria).
-Emergence describes the observed phenomenon.
-Almost always in such cases, some evolution occurs.
+The word 'emergence' describes what is observed, a new disease shows up for the first time (emerges) in a population.
+This emergence is almost always linked to evolutionary processes.
 For instance, a pathogen that is already in the human population evolves drug resistance.
 Or a new pathogen is introduced into the human population and then undergoes evolution to adapt to the new host.
 While one could define emergence as the phenomenon and evolution as the mechanism, in practice, you will often find these terms used interchangeably, and the exact meaning will depend on how the author defines it.
 In this chapter, we will discuss both the mechanisms of evolution and how they can lead to the emergence of new pathogens.
 The ability to understand and predict the emergence of new IDs is, of course, of vital importance, recent references providing additional information are [@brett17; @dibble16].

 ##Ecological drivers of evolution and emergence
 Many external, ecological factors affect ID dynamics.
 Weather, climate, vegetation, the abundance and density of hosts and other species, nutritional status, and general living conditions are all important factors influencing human and animal ID.
 This is true both for short-term dynamics (e.g., weather patterns can affect disease incidence) as well as for the long-term evolutionary dynamics.
 The emergence of many new viral pathogens among humans (e.g., HIV, SARS, MERS) is likely caused by the closer contact humans have with the animals who are the main hosts of those diseases.
 Transmission in these situations of close human-animal contact is often called spillover.
 Similarly, as discussed in the previous chapter, measles and other diseases were only able to emerge and establish themselves among humans once human populations became large enough.
 As global warming will affect climate and as people become more affluent and urbanized, we can expect further changes in ID dynamics and evolution over the next decades - though predicting what changes exactly will occur, and which diseases might increase and decrease in importance is very difficult [@altizer13].

+##Emergence dynamics
+During the process of emergence, the new disease is initially - by definition - not present (or at least not detectable by our surveillance methods).
+Initially a small number of new hosts are infected by the new disease.
+The disease "bounces around" for a while with few transmission events and overall low numbers.
+If conditions are right (the local reproductive number is greater than 1), the disease might take off and spread.
+Once it has spread enough that our surveillance systems notice it, we consider this new disease as having emerged in that population.
+The newly emerged (observed) disease can then either be brought under control relatively quickly (e.g. 2003 SARS outbreak), or with much effort (e.g. 2014 Ebola outbreak), or not be fully controlled but continue at a low level (e.g. MERS-CoV) or uncontrolled and spreading widely (e.g. 2009 influenza pandemic).

 ##Modeling ID Emergence Dynamics
 To study evolutionary dynamics, we will need to implement models that allow for changes in the system on top of the non-evolutionary dynamics of the ID.
 Unless we plan to model many different potential new variants, it is often easiest to pre-specify the number of variants we want to track.
 In the simplest form where we only track pathogen evolution, we might model the wild-type (normal, pre-existing) form of the pathogen and a single mutant that is different in some important characteristic, e.g., resistant to a drug or able to evade a vaccine.
 We would build a model with these compartments.
 We often also pre-specify the characteristics (i.e., the parameter values) for both the wild-type and mutant.
 We implement the process of mutant generation in the model and run the simulation.
 Under certain circumstances, we might see the mutant be generated and take over the population.

 If we want to model many different mutants, maybe allowing for random, not pre-specified, differences in their fitness, and perhaps even allowing for host evolution, the models get quite a bit more complicated.
 They are not necessarily conceptually harder, but there is more bookkeeping and coding involved making it technically trickier.

 ##Summary and Cartoon